radian-software/selectrum/README.md

 * All your standard horizontal motion, selection, insertion, and deletion commands work as usual.
 * To delete your current input, just use `C-a C-k`.
-* To go up a directory, use `M-DEL` to delete it in the minibuffer.
+* To edit by word units use `M-DEL` like usual.
+To go up a directory you can use `C-M-DEL` (bound to `backward-kill-sexp`).
+Be aware that on some Linux distributions, this binding is used to kill the X server, which can cause loss of unsaved work.
+In that case, you can also use Emacs default binding `ESC C-DEL`.
 * To navigate to your home directory, you can just use `C-a C-k ~/`.
 * Minibuffer history navigation works as usual with `M-p` and `M-n`.
+  `M-r` will invoke an improved version of history search with completion.

 ### Sorting and filtering